binodpanta/ethereum-examples/deploying/README.md

 It's not a complete project but shows just how to setup your truffle.js config to deploy to more than one network For example, there are no contracts under contracts/ here but I assume you have contracts names AssetToken.sol and Crowdsale.sol respectively

+The main point of this example is to show the use of the truffle.js config file to deploy to one or more networks, your contracts.

 usually the 'development' network is a testrpc server in this example, two servers are setup in the config.